awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. **Handle read replicas** – A read replica can't undergo a major version upgrade but the read replica's source instance can\.
 If a read replica's source instance undergoes a major version upgrade, all read replicas for that source instance remain with the previous engine version\.
 In this case, the read replicas can no longer replicate changes performed on the source instance\.

    We recommend that you either promote your read replicas, or delete and recreate them after the source instance has upgraded to a different major version\.
-For more information, see [Working with PostgreSQL Read Replicas in Amazon RDS](USER_PostgreSQL.Replication.ReadReplicas.md)\.
+For more information, see [Working with PostgreSQL read replicas in Amazon RDS](USER_PostgreSQL.Replication.ReadReplicas.md)\.

 1. **Perform a backup** – We recommend that you perform a backup before performing the major version upgrade so that you have a known restore point for your database\.
 If your backup retention period is greater than 0, the upgrade process creates DB snapshots of your DB instance before and after upgrading\.
-To change your backup retention period, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
-To perform a backup manually, see [Creating a DB Snapshot](USER_CreateSnapshot.md)\.
+To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+To perform a backup manually, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

 1. **Upgrade certain extensions before the major version upgrade** – If you plan to skip a major version with the upgrade, you need to update certain extensions *before* performing the major version upgrade\.
 Upgrading from versions 9\.4\.x, 9\.5\.x, or 9\.6\.x to versions 11\.x skip a major version\.
 The extensions to update include:
    + `address_standardizer`